jcdterry/BioTIME_BodySize/Readme.md

 Feel free to use the code in this repository any way you wish, although a citation to the accompanying paper would always be welcome if relevant.
 Do be aware that I only attempt to link traits to species from communities with a large amount of data (as detailed in the paper), so other users may wish to repeat the process and conduct additional cleaning if they are asking different questions with a lower data requirement threshold.
 Equally, taxonomy is a moving target and databases are always improving.

 However, note that much of the original data used is subject to some kind of restrictions, principally the requirement to cite back to the original compilations.
-Please do consult their requirments for data-reuse.
+Please do consult their requirements for data-reuse.
+The 'raw' data included in this repository is for the purpose of reproducibility and in most cases other users should return the original sources.